 These large silkscreen paintings run the gamut of Warhol’s tools using synthetic polymer and silkscreen inks to create fluorescent Day-Glo colors.
 The works first appeard in the Leo Castelli Gallery in New York City in 1964.

 The Flowers works do not quite embody Warhol’s penchant for branding in the typical sense and instead capture a more romantic, nature-loving side of the artist.
-However, Warhol’s propensity towards appropriation is still present, as he used a photograph taken by Patricia Caulfiend as the basis for the Flowers works.
+However, Warhol’s propensity towards appropriation was still present, as he used a photograph taken by Patricia Caulfield as the basis for the Flowers works.
 Her 1964 photographs of Mandrinette hibiscus flowers became the model for Warhol’s silkscreen outline after he found them in an edition of Modern Photography magazine.

 Flowers demonstrates Warhol’s ability to put a Pop Art twist on everything, even the natural world.
 Warhol’s Flowers have since become some of his most lovable images.